-Robert Fulton (1765-1815), an American inventor and engineer, invented and in 1807 operated the first commercially successful steamboat, which was powered by coal, which releases CO2.
+Robert Fulton (1765-1815), an American inventor and engineer, invented and in 1807 operated the first commercially successful steamship, which was powered by coal, which when burned releases CO2.
+Steamships, often called "steamers," and later burning oil, increased in size and number and today, as airplanes have taken over long-haul passenger travel, move ocean freight and are used for pleasure cruises.

 John Blenkinsop (1783-1831), an English mining engineer, in 1811 invented the first steam locomotive with its coal cars trailing behind.
+They increased in size and number until in the 1950s were almost all converted to diesel, which when burned also emits CO2.

 Michael Faraday (1791-1867) a British physicist and chemist is best known for his discoveries in the 1820's of the principles of electromagnetic induction and electrolysis.
-His biggest breakthrough was his invention of principles of the electric motor and, running it backwards, the electric generator, which is the tool needed for commercial generation of electricity, without which our lives would be quite different.
-The generator was a rotary machine driven by a steam turbine with high-pressure steam produced by burning coal.
+He invented the principles of the electric motor and, running it backwards, the electric generator, which is the tool needed for commercial generation of electricity, without which our lives would be quite different.
+The generator was a rotary machine driven by a steam turbine, which was driven by high-pressure steam produced by burning a fossil fuel.
 Faraday is considered one of the greatest discoverers of all time.
 The SI unit of capacitance, the farad, is named after him.

-Up to a few years ago the 1000-megawatt electrical-power generator in Becker, Minnesota, required four one-mile-long train loads of coal from Montana every day.
-Around the world there are today the equivalent of about 700 of such facilities, all releasing CO2.
+Up to a few years ago the 2238-megawatt electrical-power generator in Becker, Minnesota, required four one-mile-long train loads of coal from Montana every day.
+Around the world there are over 2 million megawatts of such facilities, all releasing CO2.
 Natural gas is now used in the Becker plant, which is equivalent in CO2 release to about 60% as much coal, but it leaks methane, CH4.